 This is because during the process of creating a complete nutrient lineup, nutrient companies specifically test their supplements to make sure they work together with the nutrients in their lineup nutrients without causing lockout or other unexpected problems.

-So if you're using the General Hydroponics Flora Trio nutrients like I do, it means it's much safer for your plants to add supplements by General Hydroponics if possible.
-If you were using Botanicare nutrients you'd look at the supplements that Botanicare carries, etc. Learn about different types of nutrients for growing cannabis.
+So if you’re using the General Hydroponics Flora Trio nutrients, for example, it’s much safer for your plants to add supplements by General Hydroponics if possible.
+If you were using Botanicare nutrients you’d look at the supplements that Botanicare carries, etc. Learn about different types of nutrients for growing cannabis.

 Use supplements to help protect your plants from heat damage if temperatures are rising too high

 One of the best inoculants against heat stress is a surprising gift from the ocean; seaweed!
 As a bonus it contains small amounts of trace nutrients and minerals.
 Many different nutrient companies use seaweed kelp extract as part of their supplement lineup, which means you have a lot of choices to choose from if you want to incorporate seaweed into your grow.

-A few companies offer seaweed extract by itself like Sea-Kelp 100 and Neptune's Harvest Liquid Seaweed which are a great choice for those growing outdoors or in super soil as they contribute to a healthy soil web matrix.
+A few companies offer seaweed extract by itself like Neptune’s Harvest Liquid Seaweed which are a great choice for those growing outdoors or in super soil as they contribute to a healthy soil web matrix.

-Pure sea kelp extract can be a great choice for soil growers who want to avoid using liquid nutrients
+Pure sea kelp extract can be a great choice for soil growers who want to avoid using mineral-based nutrients

 When starting out with supplements, it’s often best to start with something that matches your base nutrients and has sea kelp extract as an ingredient, like Floralicious Plus by General Hydroponics.